 Error Correction

-Correction: A receivable is an amount owed to a person or business (money they will receive), while a payable is what they owe to others (money they need to pay).
+Correction: A receivable is an amount owed to a person or business (money they will receive), and a payable is what they owe to others (money they need to pay).

 Identification